 The ECFMG Certificate Holders Office (ECHO) provides free career planning resources for physicians pursuing ECFMG Certification and graduate medical education (GME) in the United States.
 Through ECHO, certified physicians can stay connected with ECFMG; communicate with ECFMG; and access a library of resources they need to be better prepared and organized when making important career decisions.

 EPIC is an on-line tool for physicians and the entities that register/license, employ, train, and educate them.
 EPIC allows physicians to build a web-based career portfolio of their primary-source verified medical credentials and to have reports on the authenticity of those credentials sent electronically to any organization, anywhere in the world.
 Medical regulatory authorities, hospitals, academic institutions, and other entities use EPIC to access verification reports on the credentials of their physician applicants.

-ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1, USMLE Step 2 Clinical Knowledge (CK), and USMLE Step 2 Clinical Skills (CS).
+ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1 and USMLE Step 2 Clinical Knowledge (CK).